Jack12816/greppy/docs/guide/21_mysql.md

 ### MySQL

-The dbReg MySQL adapter is based on the npm package ``mysql`` and on the ORM ``sequelize``.
+The dbReg MySQL adapter is based on the npm package ``mysql`` and on the ``sequelize`` ORM.
 Sequelize offers the possibility to describe and manage models, migrations, fixtures and associations between the models.

 Next we will describe the features of this backend adapter.